SaiKoushikAddanki/SaiKoushikAddanki/README.md

 ### Hi there 👋, This is Sai Koushik Addanki
 #### Expert Java and Spring application developer capable of developing Restful web services.
-Innovative Associate Software Engineer expert in Java and Spring Technologies with a 3+ years of experience.
+Innovative Software Engineer expert in Java and Spring Technologies with a 3+ years of experience.
 Highly skilled at requirement fulfilling programming.
 Exceptional interpersonal, communication and multitasking abilities.

 Skills: Java / Spring / Microservices / Pivotal Cloud Foundry